 Anaesthetist Jobs in Melbourne

-Melbourne has one of Australia's strongest surgical cultures, anchored by world-class teaching hospitals, a large and competitive private sector, and a growing reputation as a centre for anaesthetic research and pain medicine innovation.
+Melbourne has one of Australia's strongest surgical cultures, anchored by major teaching hospitals, a large and competitive private sector, and a strong track record in anaesthetic research and pain medicine.

 Melbourne's Anaesthetic Landscape

-Melbourne is also home to ANZCA's national headquarters, which gives the city a particular significance within the specialty.
-The proximity to the College, its education resources and its committees means that anaesthetists in Melbourne often have direct access to CPD events, fellowship activities and policy discussions that shape the specialty nationally.
-This connection reinforces a culture of professional development and collegial engagement that pervades many of Melbourne's anaesthetic departments.
+ANZCA's national headquarters is in Melbourne, which gives the city a specific significance within the specialty.
+Proximity to the College and its committees means Melbourne anaesthetists often have direct access to CPD events, fellowship activities, and policy discussions that shape anaesthesia nationally.
+That connection encourages a culture of professional development in many of the city's departments.

 Major Teaching Hospitals and Tertiary Facilities

-Melbourne's public teaching hospital network includes some of the most respected anaesthetic departments in the country.
-The Alfred Hospital, Royal Melbourne Hospital, Monash Medical Centre, St Vincent's Hospital, and Austin Health are all major tertiary referral centres with large anaesthetic departments managing complex elective and emergency surgical programs.
-The Alfred in particular is Victoria's designated major trauma centre and handles one of the highest trauma volumes in Australia, offering anaesthetists exposure to complex polytrauma, cardiothoracic surgery and ECMO-supported cases.
+The Alfred, Royal Melbourne Hospital, Monash Medical Centre, St Vincent's, and Austin Health all have large anaesthetic departments managing complex elective and emergency surgical programs.
+The Alfred is Victoria's designated major trauma centre and handles one of the highest trauma volumes in Australia, with cases including complex polytrauma, cardiothoracic surgery, and ECMO-supported resuscitation.
+For anaesthetists who want to work at the sharp end of perioperative care, it is hard to find a more demanding environment in the country.

-Royal Children's Hospital Melbourne is one of the leading paediatric surgical centres in the Asia-Pacific region.
-Anaesthetists with paediatric subspecialty interests will find opportunities here that are difficult to match elsewhere in Australia.
-The breadth of paediatric cases — from neonatal surgery through to complex oncological and cardiac procedures — creates a practice environment with genuine subspecialty depth.
+Royal Children's Hospital Melbourne is one of the leading paediatric surgical centres in the Asia-Pacific.
+The breadth of cases — from neonatal surgery through to complex oncological and cardiac procedures — creates genuine subspecialty depth.
+If paediatric anaesthesia is your interest, the opportunities at RCH are difficult to match elsewhere in Australia.

-Academic engagement is strongly supported across Melbourne's public sector.
-Most major hospitals are affiliated with the University of Melbourne, Monash University or Deakin University, and conjoint academic appointments are available for consultants with research or teaching interests.
-Several departments are internationally recognised for their research output in perioperative medicine, cardiac anaesthesia and simulation-based education.
+Academic engagement is well supported across Melbourne's public sector.
+Most major hospitals are affiliated with the University of Melbourne, Monash University, or Deakin University, and conjoint academic appointments are available for consultants with research or teaching interests.
+Several departments have internationally recognised research output in perioperative medicine, cardiac anaesthesia, and simulation-based education.

 Private Hospital Network and Practice Opportunities

-Melbourne's private surgical market is large and well-established.
-Facilities operated by Ramsay Health Care, Epworth HealthCare, Cabrini Health, St Vincent's Private and others provide extensive surgical programs across the metropolitan area, from inner suburbs to outer growth corridors.
-The diversity of private facilities — ranging from large multi-specialty private hospitals to smaller specialist day surgery centres — gives anaesthetists flexibility in how they structure their private commitments.
+Melbourne's private surgical market is large and well established.
+Ramsay Health Care, Epworth HealthCare, Cabrini Health, St Vincent's Private, and others run extensive surgical programs from inner suburbs to outer growth corridors.
+The range of private facilities — from large multi-specialty hospitals to smaller specialist day surgery centres — gives you real flexibility in how you structure private commitments.

-Independent private anaesthetic practice in Melbourne is financially competitive.
-Many FANZCAs build practices that combine a public hospital commitment with private sessions, allowing them to benefit from the academic and collegial environment of the public sector while generating private billing income.
-Anaesthetic group arrangements are well established in Melbourne, providing peer support, coverage flexibility and a sustainable on-call model without the burdens of solo practice.
+Private anaesthetic practice in Melbourne is financially competitive.
+Many FANZCAs combine a public hospital commitment with private sessions, getting the academic and collegial environment of the public sector while generating billing income alongside it.
+Anaesthetic group arrangements are well established, providing peer support, coverage flexibility, and a manageable on-call model without going it alone.

 Pain Medicine and Subspecialty Demand

-Pain medicine has a strong profile in Melbourne, both within public hospital multidisciplinary pain services and in the private sector.
-Anaesthetists holding FFPMANZCA or pursuing pain medicine training will find a range of positions spanning interventional pain procedures, chronic pain management clinics, and acute pain service roles within major surgical centres.
-The demand for well-trained pain physicians continues to grow as awareness of chronic pain as a significant public health issue increases across the Victorian health system.
+Pain medicine is well established in Melbourne across both public multidisciplinary pain services and the private sector.
+If you hold FFPMANZCA or are in pain medicine training, you will find positions spanning interventional procedures, chronic pain management, and acute pain service roles at major surgical centres.
+Demand for trained pain physicians keeps growing as the Victorian health system takes chronic pain more seriously as a public health issue.

-Beyond pain medicine, subspecialty anaesthetic roles in cardiac, neuro, obstetric and regional anaesthesia are consistently available across Melbourne's tertiary network.
-The city's surgical complexity and patient volumes mean that anaesthetists who invest in subspecialty development are well positioned to build focused, high-quality practices.
-Perioperative medicine is also gaining momentum, with several Melbourne hospitals actively developing preoperative assessment and optimisation services that draw on anaesthetic expertise.
+Subspecialty roles in cardiac, neuro, obstetric, and regional anaesthesia are available consistently across Melbourne's tertiary network.
+The surgical volume and patient complexity mean that building a focused subspecialty practice is genuinely feasible here.
+Perioperative medicine is also developing momentum, with several hospitals actively building preoperative assessment and optimisation programs that draw on anaesthetic expertise.

 Salary and Remuneration

-In the private sector, Melbourne anaesthetists operating their own billings or working within group arrangements can achieve strong income outcomes relative to other Australian markets.
-The city's combination of high surgical volumes, competitive private health insurance participation rates and a large insured population makes private anaesthetic practice financially rewarding for well-positioned practitioners.
-For detailed earnings data, visit our anaesthetist salary guide.
+In the private sector, Melbourne anaesthetists billing their own lists or working in group arrangements can achieve income outcomes that compare well with other major Australian markets.
+High surgical volumes, a large privately insured population, and competitive participation rates make private practice financially rewarding for well-positioned practitioners.
+See our anaesthetist salary guide for detailed national data.

 Living and Working in Melbourne

-Melbourne's four-season climate suits those who enjoy both outdoor pursuits and cultural life.
-Weekend getaways to the Mornington Peninsula, the Yarra Valley wine region, Mount Buller or the Great Ocean Road are all within easy reach, providing meaningful recreation and restoration alongside a demanding specialist career.
-The city's strong community infrastructure — schools, sporting clubs, community health services — supports a well-rounded family life for those who relocate for work.
+Melbourne's four-season climate suits doctors who want both outdoor recreation and cultural life.
+The Mornington Peninsula, Yarra Valley wine region, Mount Buller, and the Great Ocean Road are all within easy weekend reach.
+Strong community infrastructure — schools, sporting clubs, family services — makes it a practical and enjoyable city to relocate to with a family.

 Ready to Explore Anaesthetist Jobs in Melbourne?